 The brain imaging revealed that all children had evidence of calcium accumulation, known as calcification.
 The researchers note that this calcification could be an indicator of Zika; it is believed the virus destroys nerve cells, which leads to the development of lesions that appear similar to calcium deposits.

 Furthermore, the cerebrospinal fluid of two of the children tested positive for Zika, as determined by the presence of IgM antibodies for the virus.

-Interestingly, the high-definition imaging of the children’s joints and surrounding tissues showed no evidence of joint abnormalities.
+Interestingly, the high-definition imaging of the children’s joints and surrounding tissues showed

 This finding, the team says, indicates that arthrogryposis among the children was likely down to abnormalities in motor neurons – cells that control muscle movement – rather than abnormalities of the joints.

 “The arthrogryposis was unrelated to the abnormalities of the joints themselves, but was possibly of neurogenic origin, with chronic involvement of central and peripheral motor neurons leading to deformities as a result of fixed postures in utero,” the authors explain.